 As we mentioned, your baby’s natural oils often keep their skin moisturized and smooth.
 Unfortunately, environmental factors sometimes disrupt this process.

 After a bath or if your baby’s skin is a bit dry, the right baby moisturizer is just the thing to help restore their skin’s hydration.

-Dipesh Navsaria, MPH, MSLIS, MD, FAAP says, “Gently pat baby dry and apply a small amount of fragrance-free, hypoallergenic moisturizing lotion right after a bath to help prevent dry skin or eczema.”
+Dipesh Navsaria, MPH, MSLIS, MD, FAAP says, “Gently pat baby dry and apply a small amount of fragrance-free moisturizing lotion right after a bath to help prevent dry skin or eczema.”

-Babo Botanicals’s Sensitive Baby Daily Hydra Baby Lotion is hypoallergenic, fragrance-free, and gentle enough for sensitive and eczema-prone baby skin.
+Babo Botanicals’s Sensitive Baby Daily Hydra Baby Lotion is fragrance-free and gentle enough for sensitive and eczema-prone baby skin.

 This non-greasy baby lotion is moisturizing and lightweight with two percent colloidal oatmeal and calendula, chamomile, shea butter, and jojoba oil to keep your little one’s skin hydrated, soft, and supple.

 Rest assured that it’s safe for your baby, too!
 Our lotion is EWG Verified, clinically tested under dermatological and pediatric control, and free of gluten, soy, and dairy.

 Also try our Sensitive Baby Fragrance Free Miracle Cream to soothe and comfort your little one's skin!

 When you go for an outside adventure with your baby, you’ll need to protect their skin from the sun.
 Sunburn and babies don’t mix well!

 The American Academy of Pediatrics says, “Babies younger than 6 months should be kept out of direct and indirect sunlight because of the risk of heatstroke.
 Particularly, avoid having a baby out between 10 a.m. and 2 p.m. when the sun’s rays are strongest.”